maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     Mime::Type.register_alias "text/html", :mobile

 Just like in the Mobylette solution, requests from mobile devices are detected by Mobvious and served the correct markup and styles.
 Of course we will need to create all the new .html.mobile views, and again like in the Mobylette solution, I'm feeling like there are way too many files in our app/views folder – some ending with ".html.haml" others with ".mobile.haml".

+NOTE: If you use Firefox try [User Agent Switcher][] to test on your desktop.

 ### Mobile Views